Jeffvvvv/YelpCamp/README.md

 Note: You can only delete the comment and campground that you create!!
 You do not have permissions to modify others' comments and campgrounds, and you will not see **Edit** and **Delete** button when you read others comments and campgrounds info.

+## Advice and Suggestions for the webiste are highly welcomed!!
+Anyone who has any suggestions or advice are free to contact me !!!!
+Jeff (jiefu.liang0225@gmail.com)